 We offer a range of programs that bring together the life of faith, academic study, and the practice of ministry.
-Each of these programs emphasize different aspects so that you can tailor your educational path to match your personal goals and interests.
 Not sure which degree is right for you?
 Check out these further details about our different degree programs.

 - MA in Apologetics (MAA) – 36 hours

 - MA in Biblical Languages (MABL) – 36 hours

 - MA in Classics & Early Christianity (MACEC) – 36 hours